JasonLocklin/Dissertation/SA/Methods.md

 one corrective saccade were used to calculate eye movement results, and were included based on the following criteria:
-Trials were required to include more total displacement during identified saccades than fixations (elimiating trials with large drift during fixations).
+Trials were required to include more total displacement during identified saccades than fixations (eliminating trials with large drift during fixations).
 They were also required to contain at least one and at most two saccades in the short window of a trial (3 or more saccades in a single trial usually indicated erratic eye movement recording --often due to partial pupil occlusion).
-Trials with temporal gaps in samples, which occur durring blinks or large head movements, were not included.
-This stringent criteria resulted in an inclusion rate of approximately half (56\%), but provides input for further analysis free from potential bias by equipment or behavioral artifacts unrelated to the adaptation procedure.
+Trials with temporal gaps in samples, which occur during blinks or large head movements, were not included.
+This stringent criteria resulted in an inclusion rate of approximately half (56\%), but provides input for further analysis free from potential bias by equipment or behavioural artifacts unrelated to the adaptation procedure.

 \begin{figure}[p]